adno/wikipedia-word-frequency-clean/README.md

 # Further work and similar lists

 The word lists contain only the surface forms of the words (segments).
-For many purposes, lemmas, POS and other information would be more useful.
+For many purposes, lemmas, POS, and other information would be more useful.
 We plan to add further processing later.

 Support for Chinese is only experimental.
-Chinese is currently processed "as is" without any conversion, which means that it's a mix of traditional and simplified characters (and also of different varieties of Chinese used on the Chinese Wikipedia).
+Chinese is currently processed “as is” without any conversion, which means that it's a mix of traditional and simplified characters (and also of different varieties of Chinese used on the Chinese Wikipedia).
 We also do not filter vocabulary/script variants (e.g. `-{zh-cn:域;zh-tw:體}-` or `-{A|zh-hans:用户; zh-hant:使用者}-`), which has the side effect of increasing the occurrences of tokens such as `zh`, `hans`, etc. The word list may still be fine for some NLP applications.

 We are using [wikiextractor](https://github.com/attardi/wikiextractor) to extract plain text from Wikipedia dumps.
 Ideally, almost no cleanup would be necessary after using this tool, but there is actually a substantial amount of non-textual content such as maps, musical scores, tables, math formulas and random formatting that wikiextractor doesn't remove or removes in a haphazard fashion ( see the [issue on GitHub](https://github.com/attardi/wikiextractor/issues/300)).
 We try to remove both the legit placeholders and markup and also the most common markup that ought to be filtered by wikiextractor but isn't.
 The results are of course imperfect, but rather than extending the removal in this tool, it would be better to fix wikiextractor.